AdityaSanthosh/Face-Recognition-Biometric-System/readme.md

 *Future Work*

-* Will add a Database and confidence score system if possible
+* Will add more features which come accross my mind